Sign up to receive email updates

 Thank you for your interest in the U.S. Service Academies.
 As your 5th District Representative in the U.S. House of Representatives, each year I have the privilege of nominating a limited number of people to four of the five service academies.
 The honor of attending a service academy comes with an obligation and commitment to serve in the military for a minimum of five years upon graduation.
 Best wishes to you as you pursue your goal of attending one of the U.S. Service Academies and serving our country.

-Print and complete the following Academy Nominations Form and send it via mail to my Bellefonte district office at 3555 Benner Pike, Suite 101, Bellefonte, PA 16823, or contact my Bellefonte office at (814) 353-0215 to request a nomination packet.
+Print and complete the following Academy Nominations Form and send it and the other requested items outlined below via mail to my Bellefonte district office at 3555 Benner Pike, Suite 101, Bellefonte, PA 16823.
+For additional details, contact my Academy Coordinator at (814) 353-0215.

 - Click here: Academy Nominations Form